UoA-CARES/essential-gpu-docker/README.md

 Visit [the official docs](https://docs.docker.com/engine/reference/run/) to see all the docker commands and their options.

-# Docker volume for the persistant data
+## Docker volume for the persistant data
 [Youtube tutorial](https://www.youtube.com/watch?v=OrQLrqQm4M0)

 In the following example, we create a volume mapped to /home/myuser1/data path.
 This volume will be mounted in a container.
+So you can share data between containers.
 ```
 docker volume create --name datastore --opt type=none --opt device=/home/myuser1/data --opt o=bind
 ```